 Without a cultured representative of M. major, the fate of T. amphioxeia, either as a whole endosymbiont or as sequestered organelles, inside the ciliate remains speculative.
 Future studies would benefit from the combined use of molecular methodologies and high-resolution sampling to examine the interactions between the captured cryptophyte prey and its ciliate predator, in situ.

+--please check to make sure that cryptophyte population sizes as estimated by SeaFlow are realistic; it looks from the graphs like total cryptophytes could be as high as 10,000,000 cells L-1, if T. amphioxeia account for ~1%.
+This needs to be ironed out (unless I missed something?)

+--enrich the discussion to address the interesting observation that T. amphioxeia appears to account for such a small proportion of total cryptophytes (which indicates either that the chloroplasts are being retained for quite a long time within the Mesodinium cells, or that they are actively being replicated)

 Acknowledgments